-- xi.
-The Council will pursue value for money in Treasury Management and will monitor the yield from investment income against appropriate benchmarks for investment performance. - b.
+xi.
+The Council will pursue value for money in Treasury Management and will monitor the yield from investment income against appropriate benchmarks for investment performance.
+Regular monitoring of investment performance will be carried out during the year.

+b.
 Creditworthiness policy